Danielis/SimCity/README.md

 ### Notes
 We've discussed with Professor Wilczynski about an issue with teammate work, so please take that into consideration for grading.
 We please ask you to contact him for the details.
 We are a four-person team creating a 6-person project with great emphasis on aesthetics and animation.
 We are down two people, one who dropped the course and one who submitted zero lines of code to the project and has not showing up to meetings.

-For V1, we were instructed to "include a simple market from one of your Restaurant deliveries, no animation" because of the missing team member, but we were able to add a fully functioning market to our city, but we unfortunately ran out of time for full integration.
+For V1, we were instructed to "include a simple market from one of your Restaurant deliveries, no animation" because of the no-contribution team member, but we were able to add a fully functioning market to our city, but we unfortunately ran out of time for full integration.

 For V2, the professor told us to use our discretion in deciding what parts of the project we can and can't do with our smaller group.

-Our drop-out team member was assigned to work on:
+Our no-contribution team member was assigned to work on:
-+ Market (which we fully implemented, but not fully integrated)
++ Market (which we fully implemented two of, but not fully integrated)
-+ Transportation (with Daniel, who would take over the entire segment)
++ Transportation (assigned to do with Daniel, who would take over the entire segment)
-+ Person role and AI design (which the rest of our group and to take over)
++ Person role and AI design
+(in addition to contributing to smaller details of the project)

-Because we had to spend time working on these missing core features, we missed some of the details outlined on the rubric.
+Because we had to spend time working on these missing core features, we missed some of the minute details outlined on the rubric.

-Additionally, one of our team members, Chris, was sick and then hospitalized during key integration period.
-Despite being ill, Chris was able to make full contributions to the project, but we were unable to fix some smaller details of the project (as described below).
+Additionally, one of our team members, Chris, was sick and then hospitalized during key integration period (he has talked with the professor about this).
+Despite being ill, Chris was able to make full contributions to the project, but we were unable to address some smaller details and integration requirements for the project due to further stressed time constraints and inability to meet as a full team.

-// NORMAN WRITE A NOTE HERE.
+// NORMAN WRITE A NOTE HERE !!

-###Normative Scenarios – Baseline, i.e., little or no interleaving
+##Normative Scenarios – Baseline, i.e., little or no interleaving

 ####A. Scenario: [Tests all the behaviors.]
 1. Press button 'A'
 2. North bank, Norman's restaurant, and both markets will be employed, one non-worker will go about his day.